nerdoc/uberspace-tools/README.md

 ### CAUTION

-Let's Encrypt (especially [certbot](https://github.com/certbot/certbot)) seems to have a [bug](https://github.com/certbot/certbot/issues/2071) that prevents simple renewal when there has changed a domain name (specially if one is removed from the cli.conf file).
+Let's Encrypt (especially [certbot](https://github.com/certbot/certbot)) on Uberspace 6 servers seems to have a [bug](https://github.com/certbot/certbot/issues/2071) that prevents simple renewal when there has changed a domain name (specially if one is removed from the cli.conf file).
 It creates a new directory with new certificates instead of overwriting the old ones, and adds a number (-0001, -0002) to the directory, so uberspace doesn't find it any more.
 I tried to circumvent this problem wi a workaround, but it is not really very effective.
 Please double check that renewal works *after you changed something in the domain names!*

 **Patches/PR are very welcome here!**